 Visitors be aware, in the mountains the water is cold all year.
 If you fall into the cold water it will affect you immediately.

 Ribbon Lake Backcountry Campground is in Spray Valley Provincial Park.
 There are several different ways to access it, including trail heads at Buller Mountain Day Use, Galatea Day Use, and Ribbon Creek Day Use.
 Note that there is a very steep section of trail with chains to aid climbing between Ribbon Falls and Ribbon Lake.
 Ribbon Lake is a gem tucked away in the heart of Spray Valley.
 Enjoy the peace and tranquility at this site.
-Here there are tent pads, group fire pits, pit/vault toilets, and secure food storage lockers.
-While there are group firepits available, firewood is not provided at this site.
-Please note that it is illegal to remove, deface, injure or destroy trees and using dead wood lying on the ground for firewood is also prohibited.
+Here there are tent pads, pit/vault toilets and secure food storage lockers.

 This trail from Ribbon Creek Day Use is 10 km one way with 625 meters of elevation gain and is rated hard.
 Secondary access from Galatea Creek Trail/ Guinn's Pass Trail/ from Galatea Day Use is 9.4 km and 870 m of elevation gain.
 Tertiary access via Buller Pass Trail from Buller Mountain Day Use is 9.2 km and 670 m of elevation gain.